 A critical turning point for me was my best friend’s wedding in the summer of 2017, where I was asked to be a bridesmaid.
 The thought of everyone looking at my hair and taking photos was too much.
 That’s when I started to do some research online and discovered the world of toppers.

 I have been wearing toppers full time since 2017, but I only ‘came out’ about my hair loss to my wider circle of friends and acquaintances in the summer of 2019 when I set up my hair loss account on Instagram.
-I have resigned myself to the fact that my hair will never grow back and so I am slowly finding my way with both synthetic and human-hair toppers and wigs.
+Being more open about my hair loss and wearing alternative hair has changed my life for the better.
+I cannot recommend it enough.